-Congratulations to Poetry Society Members Leo Boix and Sarah Doyle, shortlisted for this year’s Keats-Shelley Prize for poetry, alongside Tammy Armstrong and Sarah Stewart.
-Former Foyle Young Poet Kristin Nelson has made the Essay shortlist alongside Joseph Begley and Cora MacGregor.
+Congratulations to Poetry Society Members Leo Boix and Sarah Doyle, first and second in this year’s Keats-Shelley Prize for poetry, with Tammy Armstrong and Sarah Stewart also sharing second place.

 The theme this year was ‘Wandering’ or ‘Fiery Dust’ – to mark the publication in 1819 of the first two cantos of Lord Byron’s controversial poem Don Juan.

-Both shortlists are now in the hands of this year’s Chair of Judges, Michael Rosen, who will announce the winners on 29 April .
+Chair of Judges, Michael Rosen, announced the winners on 29 April.
 Total Prizes worth £5000.

 Leonardo Boix, Unholy Family